Mbell42/UCSD-CodeBootCamp-13_MVC-burgerLogger/README.md

 2020.03.28_1941 - For view 'main.handlebars', I added dependencies and added the body section so it is able to be used by Handlebars.
 For view 'index.handlebars', I added a Header section, and began a row section for Burgers waiting to be devoured.

 2020.03.28_1952 - For view 'index.handlebars', I added sections for input to add new Burgers, and a section for Devoured Burgers.

+2020.03.28_1225 - For view 'index.handlebars', I completed each section, added a form and button for adding 'new' Burgers, added a button for updating the status of a Burger from 'waiting to be devoured' to 'devoured', and added a button for removing Burgers that have been 'devoured'.
+I then reviewed spelling in each file.